MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Summary: Understanding the Differences Between Domestic and International Contracts is Crucial for Negotiations

 Engaging in transactions with overseas companies inevitably involves international contracts, which differ from domestic contracts in various aspects.
-Signing an international contract with the same mindset as a domestic one can lead to unexpected disadvantages.
+Treating international contracts like domestic agreements may expose your company to unforeseen risks.

 It is essential to thoroughly understand the nature and rules of international contracts and how they differ from domestic ones to avoid entering into agreements that could be detrimental to your company.